tdevere/copilot-cli/README.md

 Launch `copilot` in a folder that contains code you want to work with.

 By default, `copilot` utilizes Claude Sonnet 4.
 We also support GPT-5 via an environment variable.
-Run `export COPILOT_MODEL=gpt-5 && copilot` to launch in GPT-5 mode.
+Run `COPILOT_MODEL=gpt-5 copilot` to launch in GPT-5 mode.
+Or on Windows, run `set COPILOT_MODEL=gpt-5` before running `copilot`.

-Each time you submit a prompt to Copilot CLI, your monthly quota of premium requests is reduced by one.
+Each time you submit a prompt to GitHub Copilot CLI, your monthly quota of premium requests is reduced by one.
 For information about premium requests, see [About premium requests](https://docs.github.com/copilot/managing-copilot/monitoring-usage-and-entitlements/about-premium-requests)

-For more information about how to use the Copilot CLI, see [our official documentation](https://docs.github.com/copilot/concepts/agents/about-copilot-cli)
+For more information about how to use the GitHub Copilot CLI, see [our official documentation](https://docs.github.com/copilot/concepts/agents/about-copilot-cli)

 ## 📢 Feedback and Participation